pmapcat/LangDetect/README.md

 	"Hebrew":     LangDetectorLangItem{ISO: "he", Name: "Hebrew"},
 	"Arabic":     LangDetectorLangItem{ISO: "ar", Name: "Arabic"}}
 ```

+It returns it's name in English, and it's ISO code.

 ## It is installed like this
 ```
 go get -u github.com/MichaelLeachim/LangDetect